gregchiasson/docker_test/README.md

 - I should probably ON DELETE CASCADE the item_category stuff, instead of requiring extra calls to delete those first.
 - Would be nice to do a deep fetch on items, to get their categories, if any.

+# Database schema

+The schema is in schema.sql, and creates the empty tables.
+To populate it:

+createdb [database_name]

+psql -U [username] [databasename] < /path/to/project/schema.sql

+It just creates the tables, so you should only have to run it once, but if you ever need to blank out the database, re-running that command should do the job.
+It drops and re-creates the tables and can be run as many times as needed.

 # "tests"
 These are extremely not great, but there's not a lot of tooling, since it's just cURL.
 Other than the IDs in a few cases, these should be able to be run in order on a fresh container or DB refresh, and not error out.